-2. Procedural Descriptions/Submittal Requirements:
+2) Procedural Descriptions/Submittal Requirements:

-On June 12, 2012, the Board of Supervisors adopted a series of amendments to the Procedure Description and Submittal regulations in the Zoning Ordinance.
+On June 12, 2012, the Board of Supervisors adopted a series of amendments to the Procedure Description and Submittal Regulations in the Zoning Ordinance.
 Since its adoption, staff has noticed a few items that required further amendment or clarification.
 Those items include:

-Section 24-23 (2)(f) - Adds a procedure allowing applicants to appeal the Planning Director's decision regarding master plan consistency determination to the Development Review Committee (DRC).
-This addition is consistent with the role of the DRC as presented in other sections of the Zoning Ordinance.
+- Section 24-23 (2)(f) Adding a procedure allowing applicants to appeal the Planning Director's decision regarding master plan consistency determination to the Development Review Committee.
+This addition is consistent with the role of the DRC. - Section 24-23 (4) Approved language referencing a fee scheduled is being reverted back to the original language referencing section 24-7.
+This change is necessary because the administrative fees section was not removed from the ordinance.